redux-saga/redux-saga/README.md

 # How does it work

 An alternative Side Effect model for Redux applications.
 Instead of dispatching thunks which get handled by the redux-thunk middleware.
 You create *Sagas* to gather all your Side Effects logic in a central place.

 This means the logic of the application lives in 2 places

 - Reducers are responsible of handling state transitions between actions

 - Sagas are responsible of orchestrating complex/asynchronous operations (side effects or actions).
-This includes simple side effects which react to one action (e.g. send a request on each button click), but also complex operations that span accross multiples actions (e.g. User onBoarding, Wizard dialogs, aynchronous Game rules ...).

-A Saga is a generator function that get user actions as inputs and may yield Side Effects (e.g. server updates, navigation ...) as well as ther actions.
+This includes simple side effects which react to one action (e.g. send a request on each button click), but also complex operations that span across multiple actions (e.g. User onBoarding, Wizard dialogs, asynchronous Game rules ...).

-# Usage
+A Saga is a generator function that takes user actions as inputs and may yield Side Effects (e.g. server updates, navigation, store actions ...) as output.

-## Getting started
+# Getting started

 Install
 ```